Offsideplayer24/Neural-Networks-SVHN/README.md

 # Neural-Networks-SVHN
-This project uses ANN's and CNN's to recognize digits in the popular Street View Housing Numbers (SVHN) dataset.
 I didn't upload the h5 file with the digits in the datsset as it was too large.
+It is available here https://www.kaggle.com/datasets/sasha18/street-view-house-nos-h5-file